Parkmerced, San Francisco

-Parkmerced is a neighborhood in San Francisco, California.
+Parkmerced is a neighborhood located on the West Side of San Francisco, California.
 It was designed by architects Leonard Schultze and Thomas Dolliver Church in the early 1940s.
 Parkmerced is the second-largest single-owner neighborhood of apartment blocks west of the Mississippi River after Park La Brea in Los Angeles.
 It was a planned neighborhood of high-rise apartment towers and low-rise garden apartments in southwestern San Francisco for middle-income tenants.

-Parkmerced contains 3,221 residences (after sale of five blocks to San Francisco State University (SFSU)) and over 9,000 residents, and is one of four remaining privately owned large-scale garden apartment complexes in the United States.
+Parkmerced contains 3,221 residences (after sale of five blocks to San Francisco State University (SFSU) and over 9,000 residents, and is one of four remaining privately owned large-scale garden apartment complexes in the United States.
 The complex is located south of SFSU, west of 19th Avenue, and east of Lake Merced and the Harding Park Golf Club.
 The far western boundary of the neighborhood extends to Lake Merced Boulevard, and the neighborhood is popular with students and faculty at San Francisco State University because of its proximity.

 In October 2005, the property was sold to a joint venture between Stellar Management and Rockpoint Group from a JP Morgan Chase and Carmel Partners joint venture entity, for approximately $687,000,000.

+After defaulting on 1.8 billion Dollars in Loans, the property was ordered into receivership in March of 2025, with Douglas Wilson Companies acting as receiver and San Francisco based property managers Brick + Timber taking over operations.